oseiagm/oseiagm/README.md

 🌱 I'm currently learning to build mobile apps with Flutter.

-🤔 I’m looking for help in landing a FAANG internship.
+🤔 I’m looking for help in landing a FAANG+ internship.

 😄 Pronouns: He/Him